Sundown town: History

 Notices emphasizing and re-affirming the curfew were published in The New Hampshire Gazette in 1764 and 1771.
+Following the American Revolutionary War, Virginia was the first U.S. state to prohibit the entry of all Free Negros.
+In the Northwest Territory, which existed from 1787 to 1803, local authorities across the region imposed special regulations on free Black Americans migrating to the territory, known as "black laws"; these included requiring them to register themselves with county officials and post bonds "designed to ensure that they would not become dependent on public relief."
+As noted by the historian Kate Masur, "many Americans–in free states and slave states alike–viewed laws that imposed special regulations on free people of African or Native American descent as just another appropriate use of the police power."

 Following the end of the Reconstruction era, thousands of towns and counties across the United States became sundown localities, as part of the imposition of Jim Crow laws and other segregationist practices.
 In most cases, the exclusion was official town policy or was promulgated by the community's real estate agents via exclusionary covenants governing who could buy or rent property.
 In others, the policy was enforced through intimidation.
-This intimidation could occur in a number of ways, including harassment by law enforcement officers.
-Though widely believed to be a thing of the past—racially restrictive covenants were struck down by the Supreme Court in its 1948 Shelley v.
-Kraemer decision—many hundreds of towns continue to effectively exclude black people and other minorities in the twenty-first century.
+This intimidation could occur in several ways, including harassment by law enforcement officers.
+Though no sundown towns exist today in the sense of publicly or legally excluding non-white residents, some commentators have applied the term to towns practicing other forms of racial exclusion.

 In 1844, Oregon, which had banned slavery, banned African Americans from the territory altogether.
-Those who failed to leave could expect to receive lashings under a law known as the "Peter Burnett Lash Law", named for Provisional Supreme Judge Peter Burnett.
+Those who failed to leave were liable to receive lashings under a law known as the "Peter Burnett Lash Law", named for Provisional Supreme Judge Peter Burnett.
 No persons were ever lashed under the law; it was quickly amended to replace lashing with forced labor, and eventually repealed the following year after a change in the makeup of the legislature.
 However, additional laws aimed at African Americans entering Oregon were ratified in 1849 and 1857, the last of which was not repealed until 1926.
-This law in Oregon was the foreshadowing of future laws restricting where minorities could live, not only in Oregon but other jurisdictions.

-Outside Oregon, other places looked to laws and legislation to restrict black people from residing within cities, towns, and states.
-In 1853, all blacks were banned from entering the state of Indiana.
-Those who were caught in the state and unable to pay the fine were punished by being re-enslaved and sold at auction.
-Similar bans on all black migration were passed in Michigan, Ohio, and Iowa.
+Outside Oregon, other places looked to laws and legislation to restrict Black people from residing within cities, towns and states.
+In 1853, new black residents were banned from moving to the state of Illinois.
+Those new residents who remained more than ten days and were unable to pay the fine were to be punished by forced labor.
+Although this law faced significant resistance, especially in Illinois' small black community, it was not repealed until the end of the Civil War in 1865.
+Similar bans on all black migration were passed in Michigan, Ohio and Iowa.